How to make money as an artist

 #4: Minimize uncollectible accounts

 Uncollectible accounts, or also called accounts uncollectible, is the money other people should pay you but they would not for various reasons.
-Basically, it’s a bad debt.
+Basically, it’s bad debt.
 You have lost hope, and you just assume it’s not going to be paid.
 Imagine you have a customer who should pay you the remaining of the commissioned work, but he went bankrupt.
-Before receiving a work, do a small risk analysis.
-Art world is small, ask around your contacts before accepting a big order or a large commitment.
-Sometimes somethings are too good to be true.
+Before receiving work, do a small risk analysis.
+The artworld is small, ask around your contacts before accepting a big order or a large commitment.
+Sometimes some things are too good to be true.